Why do you need agile in project management?

 In addition, it helps deliver change when requirements are uncertain, helps build client and user engagement by focuses on what is most beneficial, changes are incremental improvements which can help support cultural change.
 Agile can help with decision making as feedback loops help save money, re-invest and realise quick wins.

 Agile focuses on small incremental changes and the challenge is that the bigger picture can become lost and create uncertainty amongst stakeholders.
 Building consensus takes time and challenges many norms and expectations.
 Resource cost can be higher; co-locating teams or invest in infrastructure for them to work together remotely.
-The onus can be perceived to shift from the empowered end-user to the empowered project team with a risk that benefits are lost because the project team is focussed on the wrong things.
+The onus can be perceived to shift from the empowered end-user to the empowered project team with a risk that benefits are lost because the project team is focused on the wrong things.

 When to adopt an agile approach